 For example, if you move to a rural or remote part of Australia where disability services are more expensive, the funding in your child’s plan might need to increase.
 Or if your child’s diagnosis changes, your child’s plan goals and support needs might change.
 This means the funding in your child’s plan might also need to change.

-Tell your NDIS local area coordinator (LAC), NDIS early childhood partner or NDIS support coordinator about changes in your circumstances.
-They can explain what you need to do next and help you with the process.
+Tell your local area coordinator (LAC), early childhood partner or support coordinator about changes in your circumstances.
+They can explain what you need to do and help you with the process.

 Telling the NDIA about changes in your circumstances

-There are two ways to let the NDIA know about changes in your child’s needs or family’s circumstances.
+There are 2 ways to let the NDIA know about changes in your child’s needs or family’s circumstances.

 The first way is to complete a change of situation or change of details form.
 You can download this form from NDIS – Change in circumstances.

 The second way is to ask for an NDIS plan review.
-You can do this by:
+There are several ways to do this:

-- contacting your LAC, early childhood partner or support coordinator
+- Contact your LAC, early childhood partner or support coordinator.

-- going to an NDIA office and speaking to an NDIA representative
+- Go to an NDIA office, and speak to an NDIA representative.